 By referring to this principle in Matthew 18:16, Jesus may have been warning those who feel compelled to confront a brother with his sin that Jesus will be there in their midst making sure that the rights of the accused are protected.
 Those who are guilty of falsely accusing a brother of sin or who do so without adequate evidence will not get Jesus’ approval for their actions and could face His condemnation.

-Is it about seeking and restoring the lost?
+Is this about seeking and restoring the lost?

 I still felt that didn’t have a complete understanding of the context of Matthew 18:20, however.
 I understood that I needed to be on firm ground if I felt the need to accuse a brother in Christ of sin.
 But with what attitude did I need to approach this?